Abhrankan-Chakrabarti/DOB_Facts_Calculator/README.md

 # DOB_Facts_Calculator

-DOB_Facts_Calculator is a Python script that generates interesting facts and statistics about a person's date of birth.
-The script calculates various details such as the life path number, zodiac sign, birthstone, birth flower, age in days, and significant milestones like the billionth second.
+DOB_Facts_Calculator is a Python script that generates a detailed, personalised fact sheet from your date of birth — covering everything from numerology and astrology to sleep stats and birthday countdowns.

 ## Features

-- Calculates life path number
+- **Life path number** — reduces your full birth date digits to a single digit (or master numbers 11, 22, 33) using numerology
-- Determines zodiac sign, ruling planet, birthstone, and birth flower
+- **Zodiac sign, ruling planet, birthstone & birth flower** — determined from your birth month and day
-- Computes age in years, months, and days
+- **Generation label** — classifies your birth year (e.g. Gen Z, Gen Alpha, Boomers I/II, Post War, WWII)
-- Provides the exact number of days, hours, and minutes lived
+- **Exact age** — broken down into years, months, days, hours, and minutes
-- Identifies significant milestones like the billionth second
+- **Days, hours & minutes lived** — total counts since birth, formatted with commas
-- Outputs formatted information about your birth date
+- **Full moon count** — estimated number of full moons since your birth date
+- **Billionth second milestone** — the exact date you hit (or will hit) 1,000,000,000 seconds old
+- **Next birthday countdown** — days remaining, and the weekday of your next two birthdays
+- **Calendar reuse year** — the next year whose calendar is identical to your birth year
+- **Sleep statistics** — estimated time spent sleeping (assuming 8 hours/day), in years, months, weeks, and days
+- **Log file output** — optionally saves the full output to a `.txt` file via a command-line flag

 ## Usage